abetron/user_activity/README.md

     socket.bind("tcp://*:5558")

 ### Requesting the Data
-Once the socket has been bound, the user activity microservice can be called by the client by sending a user id in the form of a string.
+The client by sending a user id in the form of a string.
 An example call is as follows:

     socket.send_string("1")